vkay222/The-Human-Machine-Network/README.md

 ### Architecture

-HMN is designed to facilitate seamless interaction and collaboration between human participants and autonomous AI agents within a decentralized framework.
 Below is an architectural diagram illustrating the core components and their interactions:

 ![HMN Architecture Diagram](docs/architecture_diagram.png)